 Bangkok can be a bit of an assault on the senses to begin with, so you want to take it easy on your first day.
 To give yourself a nice, easy introduction to Bangkok on and help you get your bearings, take a stroll down the riverbank of the Chao Praya river and catch a ride or two on the river taxis.
 Always just take a river taxi instead of a tour boat.
 This way you can get the same picturesque experience of Bangkok’s waterfront as one of the expensive tours at a fraction of the price and is quite a nice way to view some of the main sights.

-Chinatown is one of the best places to eat in Bangkok, and if you want a taste of street food culture in South East Asia, this is where to start!
-There is also a huge market here that you can go and get a load of knock off gear and touristy stuff if you really want to, but it is best explored for the atmosphere and the cheap eats.
+Chinatown is one of the best places to eat in Bangkok, and if you want a taste of street food culture in South East Asia for your first lunch, this is where to start!
+There are also a number of amazing temples here that give a slightly different angle to Bangkok and are well worth exploring, and a huge market that you can go and get a load of knock off gear and touristy stuff if you really want to, but it is best explored for the atmosphere and the cheap eats.

 Khao San Road.